seriouscatsoserious/www.truthcoin.info/rss/index.md

 * I don't like the idea of doing a "regular" show -- ie, a show every week (or so).
 I'd rather only do a show if I have something important to say.
 Something worthy of people's scarce time and attention.
 * As a podcast audience grows, the "audience capture" problem can arise, where a host gives people what they want to hear instead of speaking his mind.

 Instead, I'm happy to go on *other people's shows* (invite me on! -- I almost always say yes!).
+You can also find me on [LayerTwo Labs Spaces](https://layertwolabs.com/spaces) where I engage with the community.
 Here I collect my appearances and interviews in a big list.